“Nothing is permanent about our behavior patterns except our belief that they are so.”

 Before I had even finished her book, I registered for the training to become an Anat Baniel Method® of Neuromovement® Practitioner.
 I traveled to Nevada, USA to help myself, my children and eventually my community.
 I completed the basic training to work with adults in 2017.
 I began to integrate the techniques I was learning into my work with postpartum women.
 Their habitual contractions ceased, and once they were truly resting they were able to begin the process of relearning easier, healthier ways of moving.
 In 2017-18 I traveled to California for further training to work with children with special needs.
 And in 2018 I completed the advanced training to work with the aging population in Vitality and Healthy Aging.

 I represent hope, possibility and change.
 I have spent years exploring the wonders of neuroplasticity and how to unlock your brain to it’s true potential.
 My love for movement and fascination with brain plasticity will drive my career for years to come.
 I continue to offer services for pre and postpartum women with Neuromovement® weaved into hypopressives and strength based rehabilitation.
-The majority of my practice is devoted to Anat Baniel Method® of Neuromovement® lessons.
+The majority of my practice is devoted to Anat Baniel Method® of Neuromovement® lessons introducing an experiential therapeutic approach.
 I welcome adults and children of all ages and abilities to contact me if you are looking for a supportive, positive environment that focuses on possibilities.